Gelenhaus/groupProject1/README.md

 - THEN I am presented with the option to select police, fire, or paramedics

 ## Languages Used
-HTML, CSS, JS, JSON, API
+HTML, CSS, JS, API

 ## API Integration
-Google Find Place, Uber, Nexmo SMS via RapidAPI
+Google Custom Search, Nexmo SMS via RapidAPI